 Bombardier (Business) Learjet 23

-The Learjet 23 is a twin-engine corporate business jet manufactured by Lear Jet Corporation (now known as Bombardier Learjet).
-The initial version of the aircraft, the SAAC-23 Execujet was re-named Learjet 23 when Swiss American Aviation Corporation became the Lear Jet Corporation after moving to Wichita, Kansas.
-The Learjet 23, the company’s first model, was introduced to the public in 1964, with its design based on a previously built prototype, the FFA P-16.
-The well-optimised Learjet 23 had pioneered a new market for more small but fast and efficient business jets, with the interest for the type skyrocketing both in the aviation industry and market.
-The Learjet 23’s productions were terminated in 1966, when Learjet had already been developing the successing Learjet 24.
+The Learjet 23, a twin-engine corporate business jet, is manufactured by Lear Jet Corporation, now recognized as Bombardier Learjet.
+The initial version of the aircraft, initially named SAAC-23 Execujet, underwent a rebranding to Learjet 23 when Swiss American Aviation Corporation transitioned to Lear Jet Corporation in Wichita, Kansas.
+Unveiled to the public in 1964, the Learjet 23, the company’s inaugural model, drew inspiration from a previously constructed prototype, the FFA P-16.
+The meticulously optimized Learjet 23 played a pioneering role in creating a new market segment for smaller yet swift and efficient business jets.
+Interest in this aircraft surged both within the aviation industry and the market.
+Production of the Learjet 23 concluded in 1966, coinciding with the development of its successor, the Learjet 24.

-Red Box is pleased to offer a great range of ground power equipment for this aircraft, including tugs, ground power units, start power units, aviation tools, and more, which are perfectly suited to the requirements of the Learjet 23 aircraft.
+Red Box is delighted to present an extensive range of ground power equipment tailored for the Learjet 23 aircraft.
+This includes tugs, ground power units, start power units and more, meticulously designed to meet the specific requirements of the Learjet 23.

-This includes the popular RBI9400T mechanic hand trolley case complete with 161 BAHCO tools, the 717 tug, and the RBSC150 continuous power unit, which is ideal for diagnostic work, pre flight checks or for continuous powering of equipment during operations, without draining the onboard aircraft batteries and the Twin RB75A for starting the aircraft, helping to avoid hot starts.
-We also offer a combination of start and continuous power in one unit for the Learjet 23 in our TC3000 range.
+Among our offerings are the 717 tug and the RBSC150 continuous power unit—ideal for diagnostic work, pre-flight checks, or continuous powering of equipment during operations without depleting the onboard aircraft batteries.
+Additionally, the Twin RB75A is available for starting the aircraft, aiding in the prevention of hot starts.
+Our TC3000 range also provides a convenient combination of start and continuous power in one unit for the Learjet 23.

 Suggested Products